Quakes prepare for groundbreaking event

 Yet even as the club prepares to break ground Sunday on the Coleman Avenue site where its new 18,000-seat home is scheduled to rise over the next 18 months, Kaval is too busy to cast a reflective eye back over the Quakes’ wending path to get here.

 “I’ve just been mostly focused on getting stuff done, so it hasn’t really been an introspective evaluation,” Kaval said.
 “It is very rewarding to think about where we’ve come from and where we are, but by the same token, there’s still a long way to go.
 And I still sometimes wake up in the middle of the night with things churning through my head.”

-Those worries have been magnified by the high-profile manner in which Kaval and his front office are looking to begin construction of the $60 million stadium, which received final approval from the city of San Jose in February.
+Those worries have been magnified by the high-profile manner in which Kaval and his front office are looking to begin construction of the stadium, which received final approval from the city of San Jose in February.

 The Quakes eschewed a simple ribbon-cutting and photo op in favor of an attempt to break the Guinness World Record for most people to take part in a groundbreaking ceremony, a mark that currently stands at 4,532.

 San Jose have already signed up more than 5,500 people for the event, which precedes the Quakes’ final home match of the regular season, against the LA Galaxy on Sunday (7 pm ET, Galavision).

 Of all the milestones the Quakes have reached along the way, in Kaval’s mind, none rivals Sunday’s celebration, which will feature the likes of San Jose mayor Chuck Reed and MLS Commissioner Don Garber.

 “This is the event,” Kaval said.
 “It sets the tone, it puts us off on a whole other trajectory – both symbolically in terms of breaking the ground and starting the building of the stadium, but also in terms of where our club is, and an inflection point to take us from a quasi-minor league team to, really, the big leagues.